theguymeyer/heartview/course_dev/ui-HeartView/README.md

 Use this command to sign the app:
 `codesign -s "$CERTIFICATE_COMMON_NAME" -v dist/HeartView.app --deep`

+The `--deep` flag is an important addition to ensure that all files are signed.

 Useful documentation by Apple when starting Codesigning [here](https://developer.apple.com/library/archive/documentation/Security/Conceptual/CodeSigningGuide/Procedures/Procedures.html)

 Useful documentation by PyInstaller when starting Codesigning [here](https://github.com/pyinstaller/pyinstaller/wiki/Recipe-OSX-Code-Signing)